Quick Answer

 Do not fund the next country on growth narrative alone.
 Expand only when your current-market data shows stable payout execution and a complete audit trail at batch level.

 Use one scorecard for every payout batch, and keep it operational: payout success rate, resolution time, exception rate by cause, and reconciliation completion.
 If those signals are split across tools and cannot be tied back to a single batch record, you do not yet have a reliable expansion signal.
-Set targets from your own batch history, since this pack does not provide external payout KPI benchmarks.
+Set targets from your own batch history rather than external payout KPI benchmarks.

 Cut the same metrics by farmers versus workers, first-time versus repeat beneficiaries, and India versus ASEAN cohorts.
 Aggregate results can hide failure pockets, especially in ASEAN where agriculture represents about 35 percent of employment and 60 percent of that is smallholder farmers.
 For India-versus-ASEAN decisions, rely on your own batch history rather than external payout benchmarks.